ueman/feedback/README.md

 - You can record the users navigation with a [NavigatorObserver](https://api.flutter.dev/flutter/widgets/NavigatorObserver-class.html) and send it as an addition to the feedback of the user.
 This way you know how the user got to the location shown in the screenshot.
-- Use it as a view for [Sentry](https://sentry.io/)s [user feedback](https://docs.sentry.io/enriching-error-data/user-feedback/?platform=browser) to collect additional user information upon hitting an error.
 - Use it as an internal quality control tool